-As part of transition to the Procurement Act 2023, the Government is refreshing and expanding its notification service, transitioning from two platforms - Contracts Finder (for below-threshold contracts) and Find a Tender (for above-threshold contracts).
+As part of transition to the Procurement Act 2023, the Government has refreshed and expanded its notification service, transitioning from two platforms - Contracts Finder (for below-threshold contracts) and Find a Tender (for above-threshold contracts).

 A new Central Digital Platform has been created and the notifications service retains the Find a Tender Service branding.
 Don’t be fooled by the name remaining the same, the approach to its use is different and that difference is quite important for both buyer and suppliers in the public sector.